Brains Out

-"Brains Out" is a single of the Swedish-Greek-Guadeloupe singer songwriter Kim Cesarion.
+"Brains Out" is a single of the Swedish singer songwriter Kim Cesarion.
 The single was released as the second single from his debut studio album in Sweden on 6 September 2013.
 The song peaked at number 30 on the Danish Singles Chart.
-"Brains Out" was written by Kim Cesarion, Arnthor Birgisson, Gary Clark, and Lukasz Duchnowski, and it was produced by Birgisson with co-production handled by Clark.
+"Brains Out" was written by Cesarion, Arnthor Birgisson, Gary Clark, and Lukasz Duchnowski, and it was produced by Birgisson with co-production handled by Clark.